yonaskolb/Mint/README.md

 Simply pass `--global` to `mint install` or `mint update` and that version will globally installed.

-Note that a mint install path will be added to your `$PATH`, and that only one global version can be installed at a time.
+Note that only one global version can be installed at a time.
 If you need to run a specific older version use `mint run`.

-Note also, that after you install a global version you must launch a new shell to get access the package.

 ## Support
 If your Swift command line tool builds with the Swift Package Manager than it will automatically install and run with mint!
 You can add this to the `Installing` section in your readme: